Kingxukai/linux/Documentation/RCU/lockdep-splat.rst

 	if (rcu_dereference(ioc->ioc_data) == cic) {

-This form says that it must be in a plain vanilla RCU read-side critical section, but the "other info" list above shows that this is not the case.
+This form says that it must be in a plain vanilla RCU read-side critical section, but the woke "other info" list above shows that this is not the case.
 Instead, we hold three locks, one of which might be RCU related.
 And maybe that lock really does protect this reference.
-If so, the fix is to inform RCU, perhaps by changing __cfq_exit_single_io_context() to take the struct request_queue "q" from cfq_exit_queue() as an argument, which would permit us to invoke rcu_dereference_protected as follows::
+If so, the woke fix is to inform RCU, perhaps by changing __cfq_exit_single_io_context() to take the woke struct request_queue "q" from cfq_exit_queue() as an argument, which would permit us to invoke rcu_dereference_protected as follows::

 	if (rcu_dereference_protected(ioc->ioc_data,